sparkflows/sparkflows-docs/docs/user-guide/connectors/snowflake.rst

 Prints the Results
 ------------------

-It prints the first few records of the dataframe
+It prints the first few records of the dataframe.

 Write to Snowflake
 ------------------